 Just as important, converse about subjects that aren’t as heavy.
 Find an interest you both enjoy talking about.
 Spend time together while enjoying a lighthearted activity.
 Interact while watching a program you both like, play a game together, or participate in an outdoor activity.
 Laugh.

-A guest post is up next time.
-Then we’ll talk about the importance of education.
+Next time we’ll talk about the importance of education.

 About the author